philippe44/AirConnect/README.md

 - use_flac <0|1> (0)		: send audio in flac format to player.
 Highly recommended and should work with all players.
 Otherwise, raw PCM is used but consumes more bandwidth works with fewer players.
 - latency <[rtp][:http]> (0:0)	: buffering tweaking, needed when audio is shuttering or for bad networks (delay playback start)
 	[rtp] 	: set the amount of buffering for AirPlay realtime audio.
 Below 500ms is not recommended.
-0 means automatic handling by AirPlay

-	[http]	: when a UPnP player does not buffer enough audio, shuttering happens.
-This parameter forces the buffering.
-For Sonos, set it to 1000 at least
+0 = use value from AirPlay [http]	: normally, CC players do enough buffering.
+This can force play request to be delayed by (ms) to force bufffering
 - remove_count <0 .. n> (3)	: how many times a player must be missing during a search to be removed.
 0 disables removal
 - enabled <0|1>			: in common section, let newly discovered players to be enabled by default.
 In a dedicated section, enables the player
 - name 				: name under which player appear in AirPlay